 Situated in Northern Canada, the Northwest Territories are every outdoorsman’s dream.
 The province is a beautifully mesmerizing part of Canada and boasts the country's largest lake, Great Bear Lake which is 31,153 km².

-The province is bordered by the Yukon Territory to the west, Nunavut to the east and the Arctic Ocean to the north.
+The territory is bordered by the Yukon Territory to the west, Nunavut to the east, and the Arctic Ocean to the north.
 The summers in the Northwest Territories are short and cool, while winters are long and harsh.
 Like Nunavut, around 25% of the Northwest Territories are above the Arctic Circle.

 Cost of living in the Northwest Territories

-The reality of living in the Northwest Territories is that the province is rather isolated and transportation costs affect the price of general purchases.
-Though these prices can be high, the wages and salaries per hour are some of the highest in Canada at $10 minimum.
+The reality of living in the Northwest Territories is that the region is rather isolated and transportation costs affect the price of general purchases.
+Though these prices can be high, the wages and salaries per hour are some of the highest in Canada at $13, 46 per hour.
 The Northwest Territories encourage skilled workers to make the move here by paying a bonus or supplement to applicants.

 The majority of the population in the Northwest Territories is aboriginal, while the rest of the population is English, French, Irish, Scottish, and German.
 The unique province has 14 recognized languages, however, English remains the official language.
 Some of the aboriginal languages include Chipewyan, Cree, and Inuktitut.

 A small group of fewer than 3000 immigrants from around the world choose to live in the Northwest Territories, with the largest group of people coming from the Philippines and the United Kingdom.
-Over half of the population follow the Catholic and Protestant faiths, though there are many other religions represented including Sikh, Buddhism and Hindu.
+Over half of the population follow the Catholic and Protestant faiths, though there are many other religions represented including Sikh, Buddhism, and Hindu.

 Close to 20, 000 of the small population live in the province capital of Yellowknife due to the job opportunities in mining and transportation in the territory.